Beautiful-Engines/Engine/README.md

 - For stop playmode take out the checkbox and recover the original state before play.

 #### Resource Manager
-- The Assets panel show everything on the assets folder.
+- The Project panel show everything on the assets folder.
-- The Resources panel show everything loaded in the engine.
+- The Resources panel show everything loaded in the engine ordered by type.
 - Dragging a new model or texture to the menu project will create its corresponding files the meta, the .axf for meshes, .xfa for models and .dds for textures.
 - At the Resource panel we can see how many objects in the scene are using that resource